Repositorium-ch/embedding-service/README.md

 You can also specify the model to use by setting the `MODEL` environment variable.
 The default model is `Xenova/all-MiniLM-L6-v2`.
 The model has to be a ONNX model, compatible with transformers.js.

+### Loading remote models
+Currently loading remote models is disabled by default.
+To enable it, change line 35 'env.allowRemoteModels = false;' to 'true' in the 'server.js' file.
+This will allow the server to load models from the Hugging Face model hub.